VimbainasheK/internshipassesment/README.md

 First Attempt using Odoo

--I encountered a  internal serrvice error after closing the window,
+-I encountered a  internal serrvice error after closing the window,troubleshooting still in progress